Your Support Means the World to Me

 Kidney Disease is on the rise, affecting one in 10 Canadians.

 We can make a difference.
-I am again taking part in Kidney March - a 3 day, 100 km journey from Kananaskis to Calgary.
-This is more than just a walk; I am joining with hundreds of others as a united front against kidney disease.
+This is big.
+I am taking part in Kidney March - a 3 day, 100 km journey from Kananaskis to Calgary.

-Why am I marching for three days?
-Kidney disease is personal.
-It affects 10% of the population, yet it is seldom spoken of and often misunderstood.
 Complex in nature, kidneys are two of the hardest working organs in the body.
 They remove waste and excess water from your body and control mineral and hormone levels.
 Kidneys are so important that when they aren't functioning properly every aspect of your life is touched.
+When diagnosed early enough - kidney disease can be slowed.
+However, because you can lose 80% kidney function without any symptoms, many people don't know they have kidney disease until they are close to kidney failure.
+Currently, kidney disease is the leading cause of death in Canada, and there is no cure.